 Section A. Proposals

-Amendments to these Bylaws may be proposed by the Voting Members of the Board on their own initiative or upon written petition signed by at least ten members and submitted to the Secretary.
+Amendments to these Bylaws may be proposed by the Members of the Board on their own initiative or upon written petition signed by at least ten members and submitted to the Secretary.
 To become effective, any amendments so proposed must be approved by two-thirds of the members voting at the Annual Business Meeting or at any special meeting called for that purpose.
-The proposed amendments must be included in the notice of the aforesaid meetings together with the mailing address of the Secretary or other designated Voting Member of the Board.
-Votes upon proposed amendments may be cast in person or by e-mail or proxy which has been received by the Secretary or other designated Voting Member of the Board up to the date of the meeting.
+The proposed amendments must be included in the notice of the aforesaid meetings together with the mailing address of the Secretary or other designated Member of the Board.
+Votes upon proposed amendments may be cast in person or by e-mail or proxy which has been received by the Secretary or other designated Member of the Board up to the date of the meeting.
 Any amendment becomes effective as a part of these Bylaws upon the date of final approval by the membership of the Society, or on such other date as the amendment specifies.

 Section B. Recording of Amendments